proveskit/pysquared/docs/contributing-windows.md

-# Development Guide for Windows
+# Contributing Guide for Windows
-Welcome to the Windows Development Guide for our project!
+Welcome to the Windows Contributing Guide for our project!
 This guide will help you set up your development environment on a Windows machine and get you started with contributing to the repository.

 Follow the instructions below for either a native Windows setup or using the Windows Subsystem for Linux (WSL).